Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Abstract

 \section{Abstract}

-Recent work has explored the use of large language models for generating tutoring responses in mathematics, yet it remains unclear how closely their instructional behavior aligns with expert human practice.
-We examine this question using a controlled, turn-level comparison in which expert human tutors, novice human tutors, and multiple large language models respond to the same set of math remediation conversation turns.
-We examine both instructional strategies and linguistic characteristics of tutoring responses, including restating and revoicing, pressing for accuracy, lexical diversity, readability, politeness, and agency.
-We find that large language models approach expert levels of perceived pedagogical quality on average but exhibit systematic differences in their instructional and linguistic profiles.
-In particular, large language models tend to underuse restating and revoicing strategies characteristic of expert human tutors, while producing longer, more lexically diverse, and more polite responses.
-Statistical analyses show that restating and revoicing, lexical diversity, and pressing for accuracy are positively associated with perceived pedagogical quality, whereas higher levels of agentic and polite language are negatively associated.
-Overall, recent large language models exhibit levels of perceived pedagogical quality comparable to expert human tutors, while relying on different instructional and linguistic strategies.
-These findings underscore the value of analyzing instructional strategies and linguistic characteristics when evaluating tutoring responses across human tutors and intelligent tutoring systems.
+Recent work has explored the use of large language models (LLMs) to generate tutoring responses in mathematics, yet it remains unclear how closely their instructional behavior aligns with expert human practice.
+We analyze a dataset of math remediation dialogues in which expert tutors, novice tutors, and seven LLMs of varying sizes, comprising both open-weight and commercial models, respond to the same student errors.
+We examine instructional strategies and linguistic characteristics of tutoring responses, including uptake (restating and revoicing), pressing for accuracy and reasoning, lexical diversity, readability, politeness, and agency.
+We find that expert tutors produce higher-quality responses than novices, and that larger LLMs generally receive higher pedagogical quality ratings than smaller models, approaching expert performance on average.
+However, LLMs exhibit systematic differences in their instructional profiles: they underuse discursive strategies characteristic of expert tutors while generating longer, more lexically diverse, and more polite responses.
+Regression analyses show that pressing for accuracy and reasoning, restating and revoicing, and lexical diversity, are positively associated with perceived pedagogical quality, whereas higher levels of agentic and polite language are negatively associated.
+These findings highlight the importance of analyzing instructional strategies and linguistic characteristics when evaluating tutoring responses across human tutors and intelligent tutoring systems.